-Fig. Incoming water lines do not require non-return or back-suction valves, as the machine is already fitted with backflow prevention.
+Fig. Incoming water lines do not require non-return or back-suction valves, as the machine is already fitted with a siphon breaker.
 However, all incoming lines must be fitted with shut-off valves.

 Fig. • Water inlets are labelled for hot and cold water connection.